Welcome to today's edition of the Rush 24-7 podcast.

 They still think they can get away with this kind of outrageous reporting and analysis.

-This story happens to be about uh by Joe Becker, J. Of a female, and the headline in article, Robert's pen appeared to dip south.
+This story happens to be by Joe Becker, J. O., a female, and the headline, in article, Roberts' pen appeared to dip south.

 When John Roberts prepared to ghostwrite an article for President Reagan a little over two decades ago, his pen took a Civil War reenactment detour.

-A fastidious editor of the of the other people's copy as well as his own, Roberts began with the words, until about the time of the Civil War.
+A fastidious editor of the other people's copy, as well as his own, Roberts began with the words until about the time of the Civil War.

-And then the Indiana Natives scratched out the word civil war and replaced them with the war between the states.
+And then the Indiana natives scratched out the words Civil War and replaced them with the war between the states.

 The handwritten document is one of tens of thousands of pages of Roberts' files released over the past several weeks.